AyanNayyer/ai-migrator/README.md

 ## Usage

+The migration process consists of multiple steps depending on your chosen approach:

+### Standard Migration (Single-Pass)

-The migration process consists of two steps.
+The standard migration process consists of two steps.
 The first step, `migrate` command execution, will process your files, replacing them with the migrated version and producing a status file, including the localization keys to create.

 In the second step, you can manually fix the migrated code files and the migration status file.
 You can also add new keys to the status file.

 The third step, the `upload-keys` command execution, will upload the keys to the Tolgee platform.

+### Two-Pass Migration with Inline Comments

+For better review and control, you can use the two-pass migration approach:

+1. **First Pass**: Use the `--inline-comments` flag to generate JSON comments above each Tolgee SDK call
+2. **Review**: Manually review the migrated files with inline comments
+3. **Second Pass**: Use the `extract-comments` command to remove comments and generate the status file
+4. **Upload**: Use the `upload-keys` command to upload keys to Tolgee

 ### Step 1 - `migrate` command execution